Register to attend

 Description

-Due to the urgent need to combat this global threat, the UN General Assembly (UNGA) is convening a second high-level meeting (HLM) on AMR in September, co-chaired by the governments of Malta and Barbados.
+Due to the urgent need to combat this global threat, the UN General Assembly (UNGA) is convening a second high-level meeting (HLM) on AMR on 26 September, co-chaired by the governments of Malta and Barbados.
 The goal is to adopt a new political declaration to guide the collective efforts of Member States and other relevant stakeholders.
-However, reflecting on the eight commitments which came out of the first HLM on AMR in 2016, many of the barriers to implementation have been economic.
-In a world of constrained government budgets, increasing geopolitical tensions and armed conflict, how can the new HLM political declaration be funded and implemented into action?
+The eight commitments which came out of the first HLM on AMR in 2016 however remain underfunded.

 Join us for a moderated panel discussion with lively audience participation to discuss the outcomes of the September UNGA high-level negotiations on AMR, and how policymakers, international organisations, patient organisations, and civil society can take action to support mitigation of this major global health risk.